-- (1) In Côte d'Ivoire, there are no incentives for teachers to work in hard-to-staff schools (Figure 5).
-Attracting effective teachers to work in hard-to-staff schools (typically schools that are in disadvantaged locations or serve underprivileged populations) is a challenge for many countries, and often requires specific incentives.
-Without such incentives, teachers tend to gravitate towards schools that have more appealing working conditions.
-Possible ways to improve the quality of teachers in hard-to-staff schools include giving accelerated promotion opportunities or providing housing allowances to teachers who have worked in such schools (McEwan 1999).
-Basing teacher transfer priorities on factors other than just experience can also help by reducing the concentration of the least experienced teachers in the neediest areas. - (2) Côte d'Ivoire has not identified critical shortage subjects, or subject areas in which there is a severe shortage of qualified teachers.
+(1) In Guinea Bissau, there are no incentives for teachers to work in hard-to-staff schools (Figure 5).
+Additionally, teacher's performance is not considered when deciding transfer priorities.
+Attracting effective teachers to work in hard-to-staff schools (schools that are in disadvantaged locations or serve underprivileged populations) is a challenge for many countries, and often requires specific incentives.
+Considering teacher's performance in transfer decisions, however, is one way to have a more positive effect on equity, as teachers tend to gravitate towards schools that have more appealing working conditions.

+(2) Guinea Bissau has not identified critical shortage subjects, or subject areas in which there is a severe shortage of qualified teachers.
 It is important to assess different subject areas and identify areas in which there may be a shortage of qualified teachers who are willing to teacher particular subjects.
 In high-performing and top-improving systems, various incentives exist to attract talented professionals, particularly from high-demand fields, to teaching critical shortage subjects.

 Figure 5.
-Incentives for teachers to teach in hard-tostaff schools
+Incentives for teachers to teach in hard-to-staff schools